PapaEvang01/Internship/README.md

 - **Total Records:** 35,040
 - **Time Span:** Jan 1 – Dec 31, 2023

-### Key Features
+### Key Features:
+- Solar irradiance
-- Solar irradiance & PV production
+- PV production
 - Battery discharge
+- Critical Loads (Very / Medium / Low)
-- Load categories: Very/Medium/Low Critical + Cooling
+- Cooling Load
 - Total energy consumption

 ---

 ## 🔮 Forecasting Scope

-Each model was trained on 11 months and tested on December 2023 — mimicking a real-world scenario.
+Each model was trained on data from **January to November** and tested on **December 2023**, simulating a real-world scenario.
-This validates the models’ ability to generalize and forecast **future months or entire years**.
+This validates their ability to generalize and forecast **future months or full years**.

 ---